willjhliang@gmail.com (github, linkedin, gscholar, twitter, notes)

 I am a PhD student at the University of California, Berkeley, advised by Pieter Abbeel and Jitendra Malik, and supported by the NSF Graduate Research Fellowship.
 My research interests include robot learning, generative models, and multimodal representations for embodied agents that learn from human priors and unstructured, self-directed experience.

-Previously, I studied at the University of Pennsylvania, working with Jason Ma, Dinesh Jayaraman, Osbert Bastani, Kostas Daniilidis, and Jianbo Shi.
+I am also at NVIDIA, with Joel Jang, Jim Fan, and Yuke Zhu.
+Previously, I studied at the University of Pennsylvania, with Jason Ma, Dinesh Jayaraman, Osbert Bastani, Kostas Daniilidis, and Jianbo Shi.

 In the evenings, you might also find me playing guitar or painting.